Accelerate-net/coalsparkSmartWebsite/README.md

 # Accelerate Smart Menu
-The smart menu for restaurants to accept self orders from the guests
+The QR based smart menu for restaurants to accept self orders from the guests